giorgiosld/Log-Anomaly-Detection-via-LLMs/README.md

 ## Project Structure
 The repository is organized as follows:
 - `dataset/`: Contains resources related to the dataset, including scripts for downloading, analyzing, and preprocessing the dataset.
 It also contains the raw dataset files used for training and evaluation.
+- `deployment/`: Contains script for deploying the trained model for presentation.
 - `models/`: Holds model-specific code.
 Currently, it includes subdirectories for BERT model.
 Each subdirectory contains code for data loading, model initialization, and training.
+- `result/`: Contains the results of the experiments, including model evaluation metrics and visualizations.
 - `scripts/`: Contains main scripts used to fine-tune models.
 These scripts serve as entry points for training models.
 - `LICENSE`: Contains license information for the project.
 - `requirements.txt`: Lists the dependencies required to run the code.
 - `run_fine_tune_bert.sh`: A shell script to execute the fine-tuning of the BERT model in the HPC environment.
+It contains the necessary SBATCH configurations to run the training process efficiently on a cluster.
+- `run_fine_tune_llama.sh`: A shell script to execute the fine-tuning of the LLAMA model in the HPC environment.
 It contains the necessary SBATCH configurations to run the training process efficiently on a cluster.

 ## Motivation
 This project highlights my interest in the intersection of Artificial Intelligence, Cybersecurity, and Natural Language